MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetelementformatrequestformethod.md

 title: AcxTargetElementFormatRequestForMethod
 ms.date: 04/22/2022
 targetos: Windows
-description: The AcxTargetElementFormatRequestForMethod function dispatches an ACX request using a WDFREQUEST framework request object.
+description: The AcxTargetElementFormatRequestForMethod function formats a WDFREQUEST as an ACX method request to be used on specified element target.
 prerelease: true
 req.assembly:
 req.construct-type: function